Information for Health Professionals

 For a baby going for a private funeral or private cremation outside of KEMH – NCC Form 4.

-The pathologist writes a detailed report, listing the findings made and results of any special investigations.
-The preliminary report containing information obtained from the naked eye inspection at the time of the post-mortem examination should be available within two working days following the autopsy.
+The pathologist writes a detailed report, listing the findings made and results of any additional investigations.
+The preliminary report containing information obtained from the visual inspection at the time of the post-mortem examination should be available within two working days following the autopsy.

-The final report containing the histology findings and any other test results may not be issued for up to six to eight weeks, depending on abnormalities found or when results of additional tests (e.g. microbiology, radiology and genetics) carried out at the time of the post-mortem examination are reported.
+The final report containing the histology findings and any other test results may not be issued for up to 6 to 8 weeks, depending on abnormalities found or when results of additional tests (e.g. microbiology, radiology, and genetics) carried out at the time of the post-mortem examination are reported.

-It is possible for parents to see and, if they choose, hold their baby after a post-mortem examination.
+Yes, it is possible for parents to see and hold their baby after a post-mortem examination if they would like to.
 More information about creating memories is available on the Information for Families page.

 For a baby having a KEMH cremation – NCC Form 3.